actris-cloudnet/cloudnetpy/paper/paper.md

 process Cloudnet data in a semi-operational manner.
-In the forthcoming years, Cloudnet will be an essential part of the research infrastructure ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure), as the Cloudnet framework will be implemented in the cloud remote sensing component of ACTRIS.
+In the forthcoming years, Cloudnet will be an essential part of the research infrastructure ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure), as the Cloudnet framework is implemented in the cloud remote sensing component of ACTRIS.
 ACTRIS is moving into implementation phase in 2020 and is supposed to be fully operational in 2025.

 CloudnetPy is a Python implementation of the Cloudnet processing scheme.
-CloudnetPy covers full Cloudnet processing chain starting from the raw measurements and providing the same higher level products as the original prototype software.
-The outputs of these two software are similar but not identical, because many of the methods are revised and bugs fixed.
-The API is designed to serve the operational processing, but also keeping in mind the scientific community which develops new methods and products.
+CloudnetPy covers full Cloudnet processing chain starting from the raw measurements and providing the same functionality as the original software written in Matlab and C. The outputs of the two programs are similar but not identical, because several methods were revised and bugs fixed.
+The API is designed to serve the operational processing, but it should be straightforward for site operators and scientific community to run the software, improve existing methods and develop new products.

 # Acknowledgements